shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 medium: https://medium.com/hackmit-stories/hack-to-the-past-recapping-hackmit-2017-5f4837ecee7a
 collaborators: Hiram Moncivais, Jenny Xu, Jessica Tang, Jierui Fang, Noah Moroze, HackMIT Team
 pc: Alex Laiman, Chantal Acacio
-description: Designing a futuristic, sci-fi theme for MIT's largest annual undergraduate hackathon
+description: Designing a futuristic sci-fi theme for MIT's largest annual undergraduate hackathon
 emoji: 🚗

-Every September, [HackMIT](http://hackmit.org) draws over 1000 college students from around the world to MIT campus for a weekend of workshops, talks, activities, and building innovative projects.
+Every September, [HackMIT](http://hackmit.org) brings over 1000 college students from around the world to MIT campus for a weekend of workshops, talks, activities, and building innovative projects.

-HackMIT is organized by a team of 20-30 MIT undergraduates passionate about empowering students through technology and innovation.
-As a member of the HackMIT Marketing committee, I helped shape the event's branding and 2017 theme — *Hack to the Future*, inspired by the *Back to the Future* trilogy.
+HackMIT is organized by a team of about 20 MIT students who are passionate about empowering students in technology and innovation.
+As a member of the HackMIT Marketing committee, I helped shape the event's branding and 2017 theme: *Hack to the Future*, inspired by the *Back to the Future* movie trilogy.

-Below is a summary of my our work, including HackMIT 2017's branding, website, social media, merchandise, physical hack, and more.
+Below is a summary of our work, including HackMIT 2017's branding, website, social media, merchandise, physical hack, and more.

 ## Branding